-Military Education Planning: What is a 529 Plan?
+Education Planning for Military Children in 2026: What is a 529 Plan?

-Discover the benefits of a 529 plan combined with other education opportunities unique to military families.
+Discover the benefits of a 529 plan combined with other education opportunities for military families

-Managing college can be tough, no doubt — but it’s worth it.
-There are several tax-advantaged ways to save for education, including Education Savings Accounts (ESAs), custodial accounts like UGMAs, and even Roth IRAs in some cases.
-But in this article, we’re focusing on one of the most flexible and widely used options: the 529 plan.
+On average, college graduates tend to earn significantly more than those with only a high school diploma — about 59% more per year.
+That’s why many families explore tax-advantaged ways to save for education, including Education Savings Accounts (ESAs), custodial accounts like UGMAs, and even Roth IRAs.
+In this article, we’re focusing on one of the most flexible and widely used options: the 529 plan.

-The IRS defines a 529 plan as a state-sponsored, tax-advantaged savings account designed to help families save for future education costs.
-While it’s not a military-specific benefit, its flexibility and tax treatment make it especially useful for military families.
+The IRS defines a 529 plan as a state-sponsored, tax-advantaged savings account designed to help families fund future education costs.
 Earnings in a 529 plan grow tax-deferred, and qualified withdrawals for tuition, fees, books, and housing are tax-free.
 Some plans also support K–12 tuition and registered apprenticeship programs.
+In a 529 plan, the beneficiary is the student for whom the education funds are intended.

 There are two main types of 529 plans.

 College Savings Plans function like investment accounts.
-Contributions are typically allocated to a selection of mutual funds, index funds, exchange-traded funds (ETFs), or age-based portfolios that automatically adjust risk over time.
-The account’s value falls or rises based on how these investments perform.
+Contributions are typically allocated to a selection of mutual funds, index funds, exchange-traded funds (ETFs), or age-based portfolios that automatically reduce investment risk as the time when the money will be needed draws closer.
+The account’s value rises or falls based on how these investments perform.

 Prepaid Tuition Plans let families lock in current tuition rates at participating public colleges.
-This may appeal to anyone planning for in-state schools but offers less flexibility overall.
+This may appeal to anyone planning to attend in-state schools but offers less flexibility overall.

-While the GI Bill remains one of the most robust education benefits available to military families, it doesn’t always cover every expense — or every child.
-That’s where a 529 plan can help extend your reach.
+The GI Bill is one of the most robust education benefits available to military families, but it doesn’t always cover every expense — or every child.
+A 529 plan can help extend your reach when the GI Bill falls short.

-• If you’ve transferred GI Bill benefits to a dependent attending a private or out-of-state institution, the GI Bill may only partially cover tuition.
+- Partial tuition coverage.
+If you’ve transferred GI Bill benefits to a dependent attending a private or out-of-state‑ institution, the GI Bill may only cover part of the tuition.

-• Two benefits programs cannot be used to cover the exact same expense, but they can work in tandem to expand coverage.
+- Coordinating benefits.
+Two programs cannot be used to pay the same expense, but they can be used together to expand overall coverage.

-• Additionally, if one child uses the GI Bill but another does not, families can reassign 529 plan beneficiaries as needed.
+- Supporting multiple children.
+If one child uses the GI Bill but another does not, you can reassign 529 plan beneficiaries to direct funds where they’re needed.

-How do 529 Plans Work for Military Families?
+Why do 529 Plans Work Well for Military Families?

 Flexibility Across States and Borders

 For military families that frequently PCS, the nationwide and potentially global usability open the door to a wider range of education options.
-And whether the plan’s beneficiary attends school stateside or abroad, qualified expenses remain tax-free at the federal level.
+And whether the plan’s beneficiary attends school stateside or abroad, withdrawals spent on qualified expenses remain tax-free at the federal level.

 Open Contributions from Family and Friends

 Some families even make their support network aware of the opportunity to contribute to a child’s education on birthdays or holidays instead of purchasing traditional gifts.
-And in many cases, family and friends appreciate the chance to be part of such a meaningful pursuit.
+In many cases, family and friends appreciate the chance to be part of such a meaningful pursuit.

 Financial Advantages for Affluent Military Families

-In addition to its education-saving advantages, a 529 plan may play a strategic role in long-term wealth investing and planning — especially for military members who may have the means to make more significant contributions.
+In addition to its education-saving advantages, a 529 plan may play a strategic role in long-term wealth accumulation and preservation — especially for military members who have the means to make more significant contributions.

-As of 2025, individuals can contribute up to $19,000 per beneficiary per year without triggering the federal gift tax.
-While the IRS doesn’t set annual contribution limits, many states have their own maximum lifetime and annual contribution limits.
+As of 2026, individuals can contribute up to $19,000 per beneficiary per year without triggering the federal gift tax.
+While the IRS doesn’t set annual 529 plan contribution limits, many states have their own maximum lifetime and annual contribution limits.

-A unique provision of 529 plans allows for 5-year gift tax averaging, meaning you can front-load up to $95,000 per beneficiary ($190,000 for couples) in a single year while spreading the gift evenly over five years to avoid paying gift taxes.
+A unique provision of 529 plans allows for five-year gift tax averaging, which lets you front-load up to $95,000 per beneficiary (or $190,000 for couples) in a single year.
+When you file your taxes, you can elect to spread that contribution evenly over five years, avoiding gift tax consequences.
+In practice, even though you contribute $95,000 at once, the IRS treats it as $19,000 per year.
 This can decrease the size of a taxable estate and help future generations afford education — making it appealing for those who want to preserve their legacy.

 Limitations of the 529 Plan